RHYTHM2405/MentorMind/README.md

 # Intro to Assesfy Chatbot

-You may find use the chatbot _beta_ version - [Link](https://app-backend-zeamr6jigmwxq.azurewebsites.net/)

 These are advanced topics that are not necessary for a basic deployment.

 * [Deploying with the Azure Developer CLI](azd.md)